-- mber of h No THEME Lectures Practical hours Self- trainin 1.
-Anatomy as a fundamental discipline.
+No THEME I Number of hours Lectures Practical Self- No Practical hours Self- training Anatomy as a fundamental discipline.
 Introduction into Human anatomy.
-Elements of orientation of the human body.
-Methods of anatomical examination of a 2 2 2 living person.
+1. Elements of orientation of the human body.
+Methods of anatomical examination of a living person.
+2 2 2.
 General Osteology.
 Skeleton of the trunk.
-Bones of the upper and lower limbs, 2. examination on a living person.
-4 4 4 3.
+Bones of the upper and lower limbs, examination on a living person.
+3 3 4 3.
 Arthrosyndesmology - generalities, biomechanics.
 Joints of the bones of the trunk.
 Vertebral column and thorax as a whole.
 Joints of the upper limb.
 Joints of the lower limb.
 Pelvis and foot as a whole.
 Examination on a living person.
-2 6 3 4.
+2 4 3 4.
 General Myology .
 Muscles, fasciae and topography of the trunk.
 Muscles, fasciae and topography of the upper limb.
 Muscles, fasciae and topography of the lower limb, examination on a living person.
 Functional anatomy of the trunk and limb muscles.
-4 6 6 5.
+3 4 6 5.
 TEST.
 ASSESSMENT.
 2 6.
 General Splanchnology.
 Functional anatomy of the Alimentary (Digestive) system.
 Oesophagus and stomach, small and large intestine, segments, examination on a living person.
 Liver and pancreas, spleen.
 Peritoneum, examination on a living person.
-2 8 12 7.
+2 6 10 7.
 Functional anatomy of the Respiratory system.
 Trachea, bronchi, lungs.
 Pleura and mediastinum, heart.
 Examination on a living person.
 2 4 6 8.
 Functional anatomy of the Urinary system.
 Organs of the Urinary system.
 Examination on a living person.
-2 2 4 9.
+2 2 6 9.
 Functional anatomy of the Genital systems.
 Female genitalia.
 Male genitalia.
 Perineum.
 Examination on a living person.
-2 4 4 10.
+2 4 6 10.
 Functional anatomy of the Endocrine glands.
 Endocrine glands - classification, structure, functions.
 Examination on a living person.
-2 2 4 11.
+2 2 6 11.
 Functional anatomy of the Lymphoid system.
-2 2 3 12.
+2 2 5 12.
 TEST.
 ASSESSMENT.
 2 13.
 General notions about the central Nervous system.
 Reticular formation and limbic system.
 Functional anatomy of the spinal and cranial meninges.
 Cerebrospinal fluid.
 Spinal cord - internal features, gray and white substances, spinal nerve formation, reflex arch.
 Spinal meninges.
 Brain - generalities.
 Rhombencephalon, mesencephalon.
 Rhomboid fossa.
 Fourth ventricle.
 Diencephalon, third ventricle.
 Basal nuclei, lateral ventricles.
 Cerebral hemispheres, relief, functional centers.
 The white substance of the hemispheres.
 Conductive pathways (pyramidal tract, thouch and pain sensibilities).
 Cranial meninges.
-4 8 10 14.
+7 10 14.
 Functional anatomy of the Autonomic (Vegetative) nervous system.
 Peculiarities of innervation and vasculature of the viscera and somatic formations.
-Autonomic (vegetative) nervous system - general notions, differences from the somatic one, the vegetative reflex arch.
-Sympathetic, parasympathetic and metasympathetic parts of the autonomic (vegetative) nervous system, central and peripheral formations.
-Vegetative plexuses.
-4 4 5 15.
+Autonomic (vegetative) nervous system - general notions, differences from the somatic 4 7 15.
 Functional anatomy of the Cardiovascular system.
 Heart and pericardium.
 Blood vessels and nerves of the heart.
 Blood vessels of the upper and lower limb.
 Blood vessels of the walls and organs of body cavities (thoracic, abdominal, pelvic).
 Caval vein systems and portal vein.
-2 4 5 16.
+2 4 7 16.
 Spinal thoracic nerves.
 Brachial plexus.
 Lumbar plexus.
 Sacral plexus.
-4 6 17.
+4 8 17.
 Specific features of vasculature and innervation of parenchymal and cavitary organs.
 2 4 18.
 TEST.
 ASSESSMENT.
-2 Total 34 34/34 78 TOTAL 180 generalities: trachea, main bronchi, lungs and pleura.
+2 Total 34 30 60 TOTAL 180